 (1) Documents or records pertaining to a clinical trial

-Regarding documents kept at a medical institution, is it necessary to separate the documents kept by the hospital director from those kept by the clinical trial review committee?
+Regarding documents kept at a medical institution, is it necessary to separate the documents kept by the Chairperson and those kept by the Clinical Trial Review Committee?

 Normally, the secretariat keeps the documents, but in the case of a hospital with an IRB, the secretariat of the clinical trial and the secretariat of the IRB serve concurrently and there is only one secretariat.
 In such a case, do we have to file the documents separately because the person who keeps the documents is different?
-I feel that even if we keep the documents separately for the hospital director and for the IRB chairperson, the same documents will be kept after all, and only the difference between the original and the copy will increase the number of documents.
+I feel that even if we keep the documents separately for the Hospital Director and for the IRB Chairperson, the same documents will be kept in the end, and only the difference between the original and the copy will increase the number of documents.

 We are an SMO and have attended several GCP on-site inspections.
 However, there are places where the pharmaceutical company asks if separate storage is necessary.